jonchuaenzhe/resnet-ecg-classifier/README.md

 Aug 2021 - June 2022
 # Automated ECG Diagnosis with ResNet

-Heart conditions affect 500 million people yearly, and a 12-Lead Electrocardiogram (ECG) is one of the best ways to diagnose them effectively.
-However, interpreting an ECG usually requires a specialist, who are too busy to monitor patients constantly.
 This ResNet Model can automatically diagnose conditions from ECGs with human-level accuracy, so that busy doctors can be alerted when patients require attention.

 This model has been trained on 4 important conditions: Atrial Fibrillation (AFib), Atrial Flutter (AFl), Supraventricular Tachycardia (SVT), and Myocardial Infarction (MI).
-Their Sensitivity (Sn), or true-positive, and Specificity (Sp), or true-negative, rates on out-of-sample test sets are below:
+Their Sensitivity (Sn), or true-positive, and Specificity (Sp), or true-negative, rates on out-of-sample test sets (20% of total dataset) are below:
 ```
 AFib -  Sn: 95.0%, Sp: 84.7%
 AFl  -  Sn: 90.8%, Sp: 98.3%